My Gaming Reviews

-Every game is someone’s favorite, just as someone hates the same game.
-I’m not here to convince you to like or dislike something.
-The review is to cover the game as it is.
-Usually that means I prefer talking about what elements of a game will excite or turn off certain gamers, and often it’s the same element that does both depending on a person’s preferences.
+Usually this means I prefer talking about what elements of a game will excite or turn off certain gamers, and often it’s the same element that does both depending on a person’s preferences.

 Positive & Negative Reviews

-There’s a thing in reviewing where negative reviewers sometimes get harassed, which is unfortunate.
+There’s a thing in reviewing where negative reviewers sometimes get harassed, and are frequently accosted by fans of a game who disagree with their words.
+Both of these are unfortunate.
 I can handle anonymous internet stupidity, so I’m not above saying I hate something.
 That said, this is about 2% to promote my website, and 98% because I just happen to enjoy writing reviews.
 So it’s usually going to be stuff I think is awesome.

 II.
 Play Preferences:

 - A social group.
 Hardcore gamers are my people, but if the focus is on the game instead of the shared experience, it’s not my ideal.

 - Streamlined.
 As in, I shouldn’t be made to feel there are a lot of extraneous or superfluous rules (or rules systems) on top of the core experience.
 This isn’t the same as “rules-lite.”